-Who wins, who loses if Trump’s One Big Beautiful Bill passes?
+Who wins, who loses if Trump’s ‘One Big Beautiful Bill’ passes?

 Who would lose out because of the bill?

-Some of the groups who would not benefit include:
+Some of the groups that would not benefit include:

 Food stamp recipients